eliezerraj/lambda-go-autentication/README.md

 POC Lambda for technical purposes

-Lambda mock a login and return a JWT Oath
+Lambda mock a login and return a JWT/Scope Oath

+See: lambda-go-auth-apigw (extend example)

 ## Compile lambda